Policy last updated

 - building staff capability to notice when students may be showing signs of mental health issues.

-Eating disorders support
+Eating disorders programs

 Programs, training and resources that support students to develop a positive body image, healthy attitude and behaviours towards the body, eating and physical activity and encourage help seeking.